 This sublime penthouse is located in a highly sought-after tier of The Residences at The Ritz-Carlton, Georgetown, where dazzling Potomac River and monument views fill the expansive windows.
 It features a pleasant and highly functional plan with four exposures, 11-foot ceilings on the main level, and generously scaled rooms throughout.
 Amazing terraces and roof gardens provide extraordinary opportunities for outdoor enjoyment and unsurpassed

-One-of-a-kind waterfront penthouse with spectacular panoramic riverscape from 5,000 sqft terrace: private heated pool and spa with waterfall, fountain, extensive gardens, abundant elegant outdoor living and dining venues.
-Thoroughly custom architectural masterpiece with generously scaled rooms, fireplaces in four, luxurious master with his & her baths, 3-car parking.
+One-of-a-kind waterfront penthouse with 3 bedrooms plus den and spectacular panoramic riverscape from 5,000 sqft terrace: private heated pool and spa with waterfall, fountain, extensive gardens, abundant elegant outdoor living and dining venues.
+Thoroughly custom architectural masterpiece with generously scaled rooms, fireplaces in four, luxurious master bath, 3-car parking.
 Full service class A building.

 Stunning views of Potomac River, Kennedy Center and Washington from this one of a kind waterfront condo.
 Huge two level condo Penthouse with over 5,000 sq.ft. living space.
 Gourmet Kitchen, 4 Gas FP, Au-Pair/in-law Suite, 2 large Terraces and private elevator, 24 Security, VIP Concierge Service, Fitness Center, 3 Reserved Garage Parking and more.